RoboTums/RoboTums/README.md

 ### Hi there, I'm Tumas 👋

-I'm a Software Engineer at Rogo, where I'm helping build the next era of research tools in Finance and Consulting.
+I'm the CTO of Rogo, where I'm helping build the next era of research tools in Finance.
 Used to pick stocks at Gilder.
 Previously I worked in AI research, working in Reinforcement Learning, where I became fascinated by emergence.
 I'm fascinated with the concept that smaller things working together can create an effect bigger than anything any one of us can do.

 - 🔭 I’m currently working on finding the most exciting stories in tech, especially with public companies.
 - 🌱 I’m currently learning [Pyro](https://pyro.ai/), Uber's Probabilistic Programming Language to model non-linear dynamical systems in finance.